TL;DR

 Common Optional Extras and What to Watch For

-• The Catch: Many packaged bank accounts already include a form of legal expenses cover.
+- The Catch (illustrative): Many packaged bank accounts already include a form of legal expenses cover.
 Check your other financial products before paying £20-£30 extra for it on your motor policy.

-• The Cost: This can add £25-£50 to your premium.
+- The Cost (illustrative): This can add £25-£50 to your premium.
 Decide if you truly need this.
 Do you have access to another car?
 Could you use public transport for a short period?

 WeCovr can help you find discounts on other types of cover, like life insurance, when you purchase a motor policy, ensuring all your protection needs are met in the most cost-effective way.